 The nature of inclusivity is a spirit of welcome and safety for all, no matter colour, creed, gender, sexual orientation or any such differentiators.
 In Montréal difference is more than accepted — it’s celebrated!
 It makes travelling here easy and safe, whether solo or as a group.

-Everyone is invited to get the most out of the city that, as mentioned above, was recently voted the safest city to travel in North America.
+Everyone is invited to get the most out of the city that has been voted the safest city to travel in North America.
 Holidu voted Montréal the safest city in the world for solo women to travel, and to strengthen its commitment to ensuring the safety of women and girls, Montréal has participated in the UN Women Safe Cities and Safe Public Spaces Global FPI since 2019.
-Out Traveler also decreed Canada one of the world’s 7 best countries for LGBTQ+ visitors to explore.
-Here are more tips on ensuring your LGBTQ+ attendees feel welcome.
+Out Traveler decreed Canada one of the world’s 7 best countries for LGBTQ+ visitors to explore.
+(Here are more tips on ensuring your LGBTQ+ attendees feel welcome.)

 A city of events

 Montréal has it all for events: world-class facilities, entertainment, sustainability, unforgettable food… and that unique je ne sais quoi that makes it exceed expectations.
-Among Montréal’s draws are its affordability (even now, it maintains one of the lowest costs of living among the country’s major cities), making Montréal is a welcoming context for international citizens looking to reinvent their work-life balance.
+Among Montréal’s draws are its affordability, especially with the exchange rates as they currently stand.
 It was also ranked one of the continent’s top 5 most open cities.

 Openness here is a way of life.
 Whoever you are, we’re rolling out the red carpet!